ifobook/advance_linux_command/README.md

 In the given command, `-aG sudo` is used to add the user `johndoe` to the `sudo` group, allowing them to execute commands with superuser privileges.

 ## Task
-- log out and log back in as the new user `johndoe`.
+- Log out and log back in as the new user `johndoe`.
 - Navigate to the `/home/johndoe/` directory to explore what has been created for the user.

 ## Switching User Accounts